olleepalmer/olleepalmer.github.io/_posts/2020-07-20-sample-full-story-tags.md

 slug: "2020-07-20--sample-full-story-tags"
 ---

+{% include callout.html type="warning" emoji="⭐️" title="This is not a comprehensive review" body="so much as it’s a reflection of my own two weeks using the product" %}

 Out of the box, Full Story does not offer any sampling: if you buy a license for 3m visitors and your site gets 50m visitors/month, then you’ll exhaust your impressions within the first week.

 Which is a problem.